PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 18:17:28
+Last updated: 2024-04-13 18:18:01
-Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont